 He began his career as a secondary school teacher in Northamptonshire holding a variety of roles including pastoral, staff development and special educational needs support posts.
 His local government career began with East Sussex County Council where he held a variety of posts covering in-service training, special educational needs, resources, strategic planning and support services as well as spending a period in the Executive Office.
 From 1997 he was Assistant Director in the new unitary authority in Brighton and Hove.
 Initially responsible for Parent and Pupil Services he took a lead role in the strategic planning for Children’s Services and the creation of the Children, Families and Schools directorate that drew together education and children’s social services.
 Between 2003 and 2007 he worked in the London Borough of Greenwich first as Director of Education and subsequently as Director of Children’s Services.

-Paul has sat on a number of national groups focussing on provision for children in public care.
+Paul has sat on a number of national groups focusing on provision for children in public care.

 Her success within Foundation Phase led to Rebecca being called upon by Wrexham LA to offer advice and support to other schools in the county.
 She presented at conferences and shared her expertise with both existing teachers and those training to be teachers at Glyndwr University.
 In 2014 Rebecca gained the National Professional Qualification for Headship following a gruelling exam and interview which she describes as “just like being on BBCs The Apprentice!!”